 - Spider veins, also known as telangiectasias or thread veins, are usually red in colour and are branch-like in appearance.
 They often appear on the face and legs and are caused by damage to blood vessels just beneath your skin's surface.
 The spider veins on the legs can be treated with micro-sclerotherapy and are generally performed by myself at the clinic.

-How sclerotherapy works
+How does sclerotherapy work?

 Sclerotherapy involves the injection of a liquid or foam solution directly into the spider vein.
 This causes it to swell, stick together, and then seal shut.
 Other nearby healthy blood vessels compensate for the vein that is closed, so there is no need to worry about the effect on your circulation.
 When the blood stops flowing through the spider vein, the vein will gradually fade.